 - If the incapacitated adult meets the criteria for our program, we will petition the Bucks County Orphan’s Court and accept Guardianship of the Person if appointed by the court.

-Guardianship fees range from $75 to $125 per hour and are determined on a case by case basis.
+Guardianship fees are charged hourly and are determined on a case by case basis.